sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 By deriving Debug, you have the ability to output a debug format of that structure, which is output using {:?}.

-This is very handy to help bootstrap a project, which you quickly want to look at the contents of what is working so far.
-After a while, I found I ended up removing these helpers and put in my own, customized Debug implementations.
+This is very handy to help bootstrap a project, when you quickly want to look at the contents of what is working so far.
+After a while, I found I ended up removing these helpers and putting in my own, customized implementations.

 ## SDL